5 alarming signs that Your Massachusetts Disability application may be denied this year!

 If the total of your monthly income comes to over $970 per month, then your application has a higher chance of getting denied.

-Crazy as this may sound, if your medical records reveal that you have neglected your health by deliberately failing to follow medically prescribed, then your claim for Social Security Disability benefits may be denied.
-The Social Security office needs to be sure that it is actually your medical condition and not your own deliberate neglectfulness that prevents you from working.
+As unbelievable as it may sound, if your medical records reveal that you have neglected your health by deliberately failing to follow medically prescribed treatment, then your claim for Social Security Disability benefits may be denied.
+The Social Security office needs to be sure that it is actually your medical condition and not deliberate neglectfulness that prevents you from working.

 If there is a legitimate reason why you couldn’t follow up with your treatment, then this may even be more fuel for your case.
 What you need to do is get in touch with one of our disability lawyers by calling 877-700-5790.

-We are a team of disability lawyers in Massachusetts, and we will help you present your case strongly and effectively throughout the application process.
+We are a team of disability lawyers in Massachusetts, and we will help you present a strong and effective case throughout the application process.

 The process may be arduous and feel like it is drawn out, especially when you do not have the help of a disability attorney, however, you are expected to cooperate with the officer(s) handling your application process, or else it will definitely be denied.